 It’s hard to rest and enjoy our homes with our loved ones when it’s dirty and unkempt.

-It might not last for long but it is so satisfying to look around at clean house and bask in it… at least for a few moments.
-When I am having a hard time of getting to the place of actually cleaning I have to jump start myself with these remedies.
+It might not last for long but it is so satisfying to look around at the clean house and bask in it… at least for a few moments.
+When I am having a hard time getting to the place of actually cleaning I have to jump start myself with these remedies.

 7 Ways to Get Motivated to Start Cleaning